 Boreholes of 150-mm diameter were drilled in soil.
 Boring was done by rotary Drilling Method and as per the procedure outlined in IS:1892-1979.
 Boreholes were supported using temporary casing wherever required.

 SPT was generally be conducted in boreholes at interval of 1.5 m.
 The tests were conducted as per IS-2131.
-For conducting the test, the bottom of the borehole was properly cleaned and split spoon sampler was properly seated in position in the borehole.
+For conducting the test, the bottom of the borehole was properly cleaned and split spoon sampler was

-In case the blow count of SPT in soil (including the number of blows for seating) exceeds 100, the corresponding penetration was recorded and this particular test at that depth stopped.
+the number of blows for seating) exceeds 100, the corresponding penetration was recorded and this particular test at that depth stopped.

-These surveys sometimes need a different type of analysis which is known as “Tracking of Vehicles” which have Mentioned in Detail in our Tracking Page.
+sometimes need a different type of analysis which is known as “Tracking of Vehicles” which have Mentioned in Detail in our Tracking Page.

 A Traffic surveying consultancy service is used for making essential measurements to determine the relative position of points and/or physical and cultural details above, on, or beneath the surface of the Earth.
 These depict the points in a usable form, or to establish the position of points and/or details.
 Our topographic surveying professionals have the capability of handling combinations of topographic maps, which enable them to come up with accurate results.